openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 primitive or identity class.
 We do this by saying that two object references are equal if they are both null, or are both references to the same identity object, or are both references to inline objects that are `==` to each other.
-This extends the _substitutability_ semantics of `==` to all values -- two values are `==` only if it is not possible to distinguish between them in any way (excepting the legacy behavior of `NaN`.)
+This extends the _substitutability_ semantics of `==` to all types -- two values are `==` only if it is not possible to distinguish between them in any way (excepting the legacy behavior of `NaN`).

 This gives us the following useful invariants about `==` (all modulo the legacy behavior of `NaN`):

    - `==` is reflexive -- for all `v`, `v == v`;
-   - when two inline values are widened to references, the results are `==` if and only if the initial values were;
+   - when two inline values are converted to references, the results are `==` if and only if the initial values were;
-   - when two non-null references are narrowed to inline objects, the results are
-     `==` if and only if the original references were.
+   - when two non-null references are converted to inline objects, the results are `==` if and only if the original references were.

 The base implementation of `Object::equals` is to delegate to `==`; for an inline class that does not explicitly override `Object::equals`, this is the